siobhan008-stack/Gym/README.md

 - Relaxing in the sauna, jacussi, steam room

 You can find mockups and screenshots of the website in the assets/project directory.
-.I purposely didn't keep a consisent design on the pool/gym/classes pages in an effort to show ability around different placings of text and images and responsive design.
+Note: I purposely didn't keep a consisent design on the pool/gym/classes pages in an effort to show ability around different placings of text and images and responsive design.

 ## Features:
-- Home menu page (index.html): This provides our address, contact details, opening hours, images and social media links along with key gym features.
+- Home page (index.html): This provides our address, contact details, opening hours, images and social media links along with key gym features.
-- Membership menu page (Membership.html) This displays details on the various membership options and prices for each.
+- Membership page (Membership.html) This displays details on the various membership options and prices for each.
-- Pool menu page (Pool.html) This page displays details on the Pool along with pictures of the Sauna, Pool, Jacussi and Steam Room.
+- Pool page (Pool.html) This page displays details on the Pool along with pictures of the Sauna, Pool, Jacussi and Steam Room.
 - Gym (Gym.html).
 This details information on what equipment is available in our gym and some photos.
-- Classes menu page (Classes.html).
+- Classes page (Classes.html).
 This displays details on the classes we offer and descriptions of what you can expect from each class.
-- Timetable menu page (Timetable.html) This displays details on what classes are on at which times.
+- Timetable page (Timetable.html) This displays details on what classes are on at which times.

 ## Features left  to be Implemented:
 - Add a download button on the timetable page so someone can have the schedule for the current month